danielabar/meblog/src/markdown/add-rubocop-to-legacy-project.md

 Then the next developer to modify this method, say to add a new feature or fix a bug will get a warning that the maximum has been exceeded.
 A refactor can be undertaken at that time, which will be more comprehensible in the scope of just that feature, rather than in the massive Rubocop pull request.

 So the next question is - how do you go about finding the max violation values in the project?
 Clearly no one is going to go around manually counting method lengths or calculating `AbcSize` scores.

-Fortunately, Rubocop displays this information when detecting offenses.
+There are two ways to do this, the first involves more effort but is useful for understanding what's going on.
+The second way is more automated.
+Let's start with the manual method just to get a better understanding.

+### Manual Tuning

 For each of the rules that could not be auto-corrected, run rubocop, filtering the output for just that rule.
 For example, to see only the `Metrics/MethodLength` violations: